 When young, the Common Watersnake has reddish-brown blotches on a cream background.
 They darken with age to almost solid black or brown with dark brown blotches.
 They have dark vertical stripes on their lips.
 Their underside is glossy smooth and beautifully marked with red crescents on a white or yellow background.
 Watersnakes are thick-bodied snakes with heavily keeled scales.
 Adults are usually 3-4 feet long (the longest documented in Vermont is 52 inches).
 If caught and handled this snake is likely to defend itself but they are not aggressive if left alone.
 They are curious though, and this behavior is often misunderstood and unnecessarily feared.
+You can learn more about this species and see some video footage by checking out this clip from our Rattlers, Peepers & Snappers DVD.

 Common Watersnakes inhabit lowland shallow wetlands with emergent vegetation and nearby rocks.
 They are primarily found near marshes with rocky shores at low elevations in the Lake Champlain Basin.